Skip to main content

 Bloom filters and learned data structures are increasingly used within AI systems:

-- Deduplication in pre-training: MinHash and Bloom filters are used to detect near-duplicate documents in trillion-token pre-training corpora [@lee2022deduplicating, @mitzenmacher2017probability].
-Given the scale of modern pre-training data (trillions of tokens from web crawls), exact deduplication is infeasible, and probabilistic methods provide the only practical approach.
+• Deduplication in pre-training: Approximate methods such as MinHash are used to detect near-duplicate documents in large pre-training corpora (Lee, 2022), and membership-style probabilistic structures like Bloom filters are a natural fit for tracking already-seen content at scale (Mitzenmacher & Upfal, 2017).
+Given the scale of modern pre-training data (trillions of tokens from web crawls), exact deduplication is infeasible, and probabilistic methods provide a practical approach.

-- Data selection in training: Bloom filters track which training examples have been seen in online learning settings, enabling curriculum learning and sampling strategies without storing the full dataset.
+• Data selection in training: Bloom filters can track which training examples have been seen in online learning settings, in principle enabling curriculum learning and sampling strategies without storing the full dataset.

-- Routing in MoE models: Expert routing decisions in Mixture-of-Experts models can be viewed as learned hash functions that map inputs to experts, connecting the learned data structures literature to efficient architecture design.
+• Routing in MoE models: Expert routing decisions in Mixture-of-Experts models can be viewed conceptually as learned hash functions that map inputs to experts, suggesting a connection between the learned data structures literature and efficient architecture design.

 References